danielwestermann/ThePostgreSQLGame/Readme.md

 The password for the user postgres19 can be retrived as follows:
 - Create a new database with the postgres18 user
-- Load this database with pgbanch and a scale factor of 10
+- Load this database with pgbench and a scale factor of 10
 - Run a standard pgbench benchmark for 10 seconds
 - The password is the "transaction type" reported by pgbench